kzyarou/MarkIt/README_AUTO_UPDATE.md

 ---

-**Note**: This system ensures users always have the latest version of EducHub with minimal disruption to their workflow.
+**Note**: This system ensures users always have the latest version of MarkIt with minimal disruption to their workflow.